SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 To do this, you can use either:
 - The official [MediaRouteButton][media-route-button], best suited for application using AppCompat and XML `View`s.
-- [androidx-mediarouter-compose][androidx-mediarouter-compose], which works best with Compose.
+- [MediaMaestro][androidx-mediarouter-compose], which works best with Compose.

 ## Local to remote playback

 With `PillarboxCastPlayer`, it is easy to switch from local to remote, and back to local playback.

-When switching to remote playback, the local playback has to be stop manually and the current state of the player has to be configured on the remote player.
+When switching to remote playback, the local playback has to be stopped manually and the current state of the player has to be configured on the remote player.

 ```kotlin